ciberado/pokemon-nodejs/README.md

 # Pokemon demo

-This is the RDS version of the Pokémon demo.
+This is the RDS+S3 version of the Pokémon demo.
 You must provide the following environment variables to correctly run the example.

 ```bash
 #!/bin/sh